JanssenProject/jans/docs/admin/integration/passport-js.md

 Below things need to add in Passport JS Project to setup complete auth flow with Jans.

 1. Make a token endpoint which expose token with unique id.
 Jans will use this endpoint to get token and use this token for secur auth request.
 Passport Project has to validate this token in Jans request.
+This is just a simple strategy to protect passport endpoint from spam requests and only allow jans to request it.
 Code sample:

    ```js
    // Encryption compatible with Jans EncryptionService